VascoSch92/an_introduction_to_statistical_learning/README.md

 Full reference of the book: James Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani,  *An Introduction to Statistical Learning*, 2st Edition,  Springer Texts in Statistics,  New York (NY), Springer, 2021.

+If you find any errors or have any suggestions please do not hesitate to contact me.

 Enjoy!
 VS